MahekShaik/study-planner/README.md

 ### Key Features

 - 🎯 **AI-Powered Holistic Plans**: Generate study schedules that balance multiple simultaneous goals (Exams & Skills) within your daily capacity.
+- 🔄 **Intelligent Replanning Engine**: Automatically adjusts your study plan based on missed tasks, quiz performance, and current mood - runs once daily to keep you on track.
 - 📅 **Smart Dual-View Calendar**: Toggle between a compact horizontal strip and a 4-week grid view, with subject-specific color-coding for tasks and deadlines.
 - ⚡ **Priority-Based Scaling**: Automatically prioritizes exams with closer deadlines using a "70/30 Rule" for daily time allocation.
 - 🏔️ **Crunch & Mood Adaptation**: Adjusts intensity based on your mood (High energy = Complex topics) and activates "Crunch Mode" for imminent exams.
+- 🔥 **Streak Tracking**: Build momentum with daily streak tracking - complete quizzes to maintain your learning streak.
+- 🎥 **YouTube Resource Integration**: Get curated YouTube tutorials and explanations for every topic you're studying.
 - ✍️ **Premium UI Elements**: Includes custom numeric steppers for daily hours and a glassmorphism design language throughout.
-- 🧠 **Intelligent Quizzes**: Practice with AI-generated quizzes and get instant feedback
+- 🧠 **Intelligent Quizzes**: Practice with AI-generated quizzes and get instant feedback with detailed explanations.
-- 💬 **AI Tutor Chat**: Get help anytime with an AI-powered study assistant
+- 💬 **AI Tutor Chat**: Get help anytime with an AI-powered study assistant.
-- 📊 **Progress Tracking**: Monitor your learning journey through insights and analytics
+- 📊 **Progress Tracking**: Monitor your learning journey through insights and analytics powered by AI.

 ---